35418483-(100).jpg

 Antoni Gaudí

-Hydraulic paving tile.
+Hydraulic floor tile.
 Designed by Gaudí for Escofet.
-Batlló House.
+Casa Batlló.
 Casa Milà and La Pedrera.
-1904.
+Designed in 1904.
+Second mold, edition produced by Escofet Barcelona in the 1970s (stamped on the reverse).

-Edition produced by Escofet Barcelona (stamped on the back).
+Edition produced by Escofet Barcelona in the 1970s (stamped on the reverse).

-Seven tiles like this one are exhibited in the Design and Architecture section of the Museum of Modern Art MOMA in New York.
+Seven tiles identical to this one are on display in the Design and Architecture section of the Museum of Modern Art (MoMA) in New York.

 Open live auction